How to Make a Game on Scratch Step-by-Step for Beginners

 Scratch user interface

 Scratch's user interface is the space on your screen where the program runs.
 The interface is divided into several sections or "panes," each of which serves a specific purpose, such as selecting blocks to code with, coding, and viewing your code in action.
 We'll go over the various aspects of the interface.
-You should be familiar with the interface to know how to create a game from scratch.
+The CodeYoung’s scratch courses for kids will make you familiar with the interface to know how to create a game from scratch.

 • The Colour Palette of Blocks All of the code blocks are stored in the block palette.
 By type, the blocks are color-coded.
 These blocks can be dragged to the programming area, where they can be used to code sprites or the stage.